SacrificialDove/SacrificialDove/README.md

 <details>
 <summary> Do Not Interact</summary>

-[Basic DNI](https://dni-criteria.carrd.co/) : If you're looking for a intimate partner.
+[Basic Do Not Interact](https://dni-criteria.carrd.co/) : If you're looking for a intimate partner.
 My past friends, or their friends trying to contact me on their behalf.
 Treating me like a child simply because I'm disabled.
 Making inapropriate jokes within little time of knowing eachother.
 Just don't be an asshole and you'll be fine.
 </details>

 <details>